-First the doctor will ask questions about your health and do a physical exam.
-The exam will focus mostly on the belly (abdominal area).
-Sometimes this type of cancer spreads to the lymph nodes or to the liver so the doctor will check these for swelling.
+First the doctor will ask about your symptoms, overall health, and family history.
+The doctor will then do a physical exam, focusing mostly on the belly (abdomen).
+Sometimes this type of cancer causes the gallbladder or liver to swell, so the doctor will check these.
 The skin and the white part of the eyes will be checked for yellow color (jaundice).

 CT scan (computed tomography)

-Before the test, you may be asked to drink 1 to 2 pints of a liquid called oral contrast.
+Before the test, you might be asked to drink 1 to 2 pints of a liquid called oral contrast.
 This helps outline your insides so that certain areas are not mistaken for tumors.
-You may also have an IV line through which a different kind of contrast dye (IV contrast) is put in.
+You might also have an IV line through which a different kind of contrast dye (IV contrast) is put in.
 This helps better outline structures such as blood vessels in your body.

 MRI (magnetic resonance imaging)